rbh546/Ship-Iceberg-Classification/README.md

 inc_angle - the incidence angle of which the image was taken.
 Note that this field has missing data marked as "na".

 is_iceberg - the target variable, set to 1 if it is an iceberg, and 0 if it is a ship.

+## Running the code

+The model can be run either using the script_only.py or running the codeblocks in the Jupyter notebook.
+Please reach out to me if you need access to the data.